 Traveling to Anthony Lakes is truly a highlight of the trip.
 The astounding Elkhorn Scenic Byway encircles the Elkhorn Range and for those who enjoy an excellent drive, the very well-paved and meandering road through the backwoods carries you from the low agricultural elevations up through and to the high subalpine areas of the northern peaks of the mountainous range.
 Full of countless photography opportunities, the roads lead you through numerous historical sites of Oregon’s pioneering gold and silver days of the late 1800s with trains, early pioneering ghost towns, and old mines visible from the road.
+Your car just as very well could be your wagon.
 The byway also leads you to the Anthony Lakes Ski Area which is a small ski resort but boasts fresh powder and the highest base in Oregon.

 The short hike to Black Lake begins at the Anthony Lakes Campground, which in turn, is home to the most developed lake in the area, Anthony Lake, at an elevation of 7,140 feet.
 It is popular for picnicking, photography, swimming, and fishing.
 There is a small boat ramp and facilities in the well-developed campground with plenty of tent spaces available.
 However, Anthony Lake is by no means a “commercialized” body of water.
 It is small and remains fairly pristine given its popularity for swimming and fishing.
 There is an easy one-mile path around the lake which takes you through wildflower meadows and pockets of subalpine firs.
 Clearly in view is Gunsight Mountain at 8,342 feet (the peak has a notch that looks like a gun sight), and there is a more difficult 8.2 mile loop around Gunsight Mountain which gains 1,330 feet of elevation and takes you along the Elkhorn Crest Trail.
 As Anthony Lake is often crowded in the summer months, the true jewels are the other lakes scattered throughout the area.
 If you have the motivation to hike a few miles, you can escape the sounds and activity at the Anthony Lake Campground and find some solitude.